MicrosoftDocs/memdocs/sccm/mdt/samples-guide.md

 - Manage the folders in a deployment share using Windows PowerShell as described in [Managing Deployment Share Folders Using Windows PowerShell](#ManageDeployShareFolder).

 ###  <a name="LoadMDTSnapIn"></a> Loading the MDT Windows PowerShell Snap-In
  The MDT cmdlets are provided in a Windows PowerShell snap-in **Microsoft.BDD.SnapIn** that must be loaded prior to using the MDT cmdlets.
-You can load the MDT Windows PowerShell snap-in using any one of the following methods:

--   Load the MDT Windows PowerShell snap-in using the Window PowerShell Modules console as described in [Load the MDT Windows PowerShell Snap-In Using the Import System Modules Task](#LoadMDTSnapInImport).

--   Load the MDT Windows PowerShell snap-in using the **Add-PSSnapIn** cmdlet as described in [Load the MDT Windows PowerShell Snap-In Using the Add-PSSnapIn Cmdlet](#LoadMDTSnapInCmdlet).
+Load the MDT Windows PowerShell snap-in using the **Add-PSSnapIn** cmdlet as described in [Load the MDT Windows PowerShell Snap-In Using the Add-PSSnapIn Cmdlet](#LoadMDTSnapInCmdlet).

 ####  <a name="LoadMDTSnapInCmdlet"></a> Load the MDT Windows PowerShell Snap-In Using the Add-PSSnapIn Cmdlet
  You can load the MDT Windows PowerShell snap-in **Microsoft.BDD.PSSnapIn** from any Windows PowerShell environment using the [Add-PSSnapIn](https://technet.microsoft.com/library/hh849705.aspx) cmdlet, as show in the following example: